mrkshm/rnlaunchpad-docs/src/content/docs/reference/organization.md

 ---
-title: The Way SupaStarter Native is Organized
+title: The Way RN Launchpad is Organized
 description: A walk through the organization of the project.
 ---

-Here you will find a walkthrough on how the code in SupaStarter Native is organized.
+Here you will find a walkthrough on how the code in RN Launchpad is organized.